A dichotomy for minimal hypersurfaces in manifolds thick at infinity: Density of the union of finite volume minimal hypersurfaces

 We end this section with a slightly non rigorous construction of non-compact manifolds of finite volume which do not obey the Weyl law \cite{LioMaNe}, which justify our use of a new argument in the proof of Theorem \ref{densiity} compared to \cite{IrieMaNe}.

-\begin{remarque} By \cite{PapaSwen}, for any $A,\epsilon>0$ there is a metric on the $3$-sphere $S^3$ of volume $1$ such that any surface separating $S^3$ into two regions of volume more than $\epsilon$ has area greater than $A$.
-From this, one should be able to construct a sequence of spheres $S_k:=(S^3,g_k)$ of volume less than $\frac{1}{k^2}$ with first width in the sense of Almgren-Pitts equal to $1$.
+\begin{remarque} By \cite{Guthwidthvolume} (see also \cite{PapaSwen,SabourauRic}), one can construct a sequence of spheres $S_k:=(S^3,g_k)$ of volume less than $\frac{1}{k^2}$ with first width in the sense of Almgren-Pitts equal to $1$.
 Then by forming the infinite connected sum of $S_i$ with thin necks, one gets a non-compact manifold of finite volume but with widths $\omega_p$ growing linearly, by a Lusternik-Schnirelmann type argument.
 In this construction, there is a lot a freedom in the rate of growth of $\omega_p$ by playing with the sizes of $S_k$.
 In particular, such a finite volume manifold generally does not satisfy a Weyl law. \end{remarque}